drodriguezSRL/seminar-notes/localization/adaptive-physics-informed_2025.md

 They are using derivatives to compute the loss function (potentially using a numerical derivation method) this might introduce a lot of high frequency noise (as derivatives often do)..frequency of computation will be critical (how much might this be affected by env conditions and adaptability?)

+Sensor noise would be a challenge when moving outside.